as3hr/eCommerce/README.md

 # E-commerce Mobile App

-This is the mobile application for my Full-Stack e-commerce project, built using Flutter.
+This is the decriotion of my mobile application for my Full-Stack e-commerce project, built using Flutter.

 ## Features
 - Dark mode and light mode